rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 [The Foundational Model of Anatomy (FMA)](https://reader.elsevier.com/reader/sd/pii/S0169023X03001253) is the premier international professional consensus domain ontology for concepts, structures and relationships in human anatomy, a major base component of the National Library of Medicine's Unified Medical Language System (UMLS).

-To my memory, the original SQL/frames-based knowlege base of FMA presented exactly the same way in Protege, as it does now with the current OWL representation.
+To my memory, the original SQL-based knowlege base of FMA presented exactly the same way in Protege, as it does now with the current OWL representation.

- *=--> **Fig. 1:** ImageJ displays a DICOM MRI section with cross-hair pointer placed over the optic nerve, and Protege shows the ontology search and appropriate specific FMA.owl *left optic nerve* entity information*
+ *=--> Fig. 1: ImageJ displays a DICOM MRI section with cross-hair pointer placed over the optic nerve, and Protege shows the ontology search and appropriate specific FMA.owl *left optic nerve* entity information*
 ![image](https://user-images.githubusercontent.com/71346897/190932716-14f41129-bffe-410e-a4ef-d9179c180775.png)